 Step 2: Improvise Overtop

-With your right hand, improvise overtop of the drone with only the white keys.
+With your right hand, improvise overtop of the drone with only the white keys, playing a simple melody.
 Congratulations – you have achieved modal improv!

 How, you may ask?